In Praise of Shadows: Other languages

-Reception
+Reception and influence

+In addition to Moore and Kuma, many other prominent architects, designers, and artists have spoken of the book's influence on their work, including people such as Rebecca Salter, Tadao Ando, Kenya Hara, Naoto Fukasawa, Hiroshi Sugimoto, and Isamu Noguchi, as well as the British architect David Adjaye, who described it as "essential reading".

+Tanizaki's influence, and especially that of In Praise of Shadows has also been widely acknowledged by writers such as Edogawa Ranpo.
 The work has been praised for its insight and relevance into issues of modernity and culture, and Tanizaki has been called an "ecological prophet".
 A. C. Grayling has described Tanizaki's essay on Japanese taste as a "hymn to nuance" and an exercise in mindfulness.

 Junichiro Tanizaki selects for praise all things delicate and nuanced, everything softened by shadows and the patina of age, anything understated and natural—as for example the patterns of grain in old wood, the sound of rain dripping from eaves and leaves, or washing over the footing of a stone lantern in a garden, and refreshing the moss that grows about it – and by doing so he suggests an attitude of appreciation and mindfulness, especially mindfulness of beauty, as central to life lived well.

-In the spirit of Tanizaki juxtaposing the cultures of east and west, Grayling notes a link to a similar approach and emphasis in the British writer Walter Pater whose final essay about the Renaissance he quotes, "The service of speculative culture towards the human spirit is to rouse, to startle it to a life of constant and eager observation".
+In the spirit of Tanizaki juxtaposing the cultures of East and West, Grayling notes a link to a similar approach and emphasis in the British writer Walter Pater whose final essay about the Renaissance he quotes, "The service of speculative culture towards the human spirit is to rouse, to startle it to a life of constant and eager observation".
 Grayling concludes that the difference between the two essayists lies in the "tranquility" of Tanizaki and the "intensity" of Pater.

-Regarding the new translation published by Sora Books, David Mitchell, author of Cloud Atlas, wrote, "A rhapsodic meditation on a vanishing world, its aesthetics and its values.
+Regarding the 2017 translation, David Mitchell, author of Cloud Atlas, wrote, "A rhapsodic meditation on a vanishing world, its aesthetics and its values.
 Gregory Starr's new translation is pitch perfect and transparent."
 Stephen Mansfield, in the Japan Times wrote, "Tanizaki, in Gregory Starr’s new and highly accomplished translation, samples a number of instances where the use and perception of light differs from the West, noting that, where Western paper reflects light, traditional Japanese paper absorbs it."

+Michael Cronin's 2026 translation aims to hew more closely to the source and "capture Tanizaki’s original rhythm".
+It preserves Tanizaki's longer, unbroken sentence structure, including "a colossal, unbroken four-page paragraph, a torrent that sweeps the reader along irresistibly in its slipstream."

+In popular culture

-The book also served as the primary inspiration for an album of the same name by musician Puma Blue.
+The book also served as the primary inspiration for an album of the same name by musician Puma Blue, and an album by the jazz musicians Chicago Underground Duo.

+Experimental electronic musicians Lasse Marhaug and Yuen Chee Wai released a collaborative piece titled for Tanizaki's essay in 2018.
+The two had recorded their respective elements of the piece independently and jointly in 2006 and 2016.